ugurcanozalp/centernet-lightning/README.md

 Current trained model have following output in test set (bolts and nuts).

 ![Expected Output](images/demo.gif)

+## Possible future improvements
+This package is a new one, so some features extra features to be added.

+- [] Implement more augmentations in dataset classes.
+(Waiting for new version of torchvision)
+- [] Handle COCO dataset
+- [] Implement other backbones other than ResNet, like Hourglass, swin transformer etc.

 ## References
 - [Objects as Points](https://arxiv.org/pdf/1911.02116.pdf)